Archive for July, 2010

 P.S.
 In fact… I’m going out again to our mountain retreat in about a week… for a little more quiet time and space.
 Heavens knows what I may end up getting accomplished.

 Let us know what you do to clear the cobwebs from your mind.
-Love to hear from you!Looking forward to your comments...
+Love to hear from you!If you think of anything I left out of this post, please feel free to put that on the comment.

 I allow myself at least 20 minutes a day to Retweet my followers and business friends.
 I try and make it as convenient as possible for my followers to Retweet me.